 FiberTechs provides quality, experienced fusion splicing services to customers in New Jersey, New York, Maryland, Delaware, Pennsylvania, Connecticut, and Virginia.
 We are part of the Corning Network of Preferred Installers (NPI), which means our fusion splicing contractors are Corning-certified and held to the highest standards in the industry.
-With over 25 years of providing fiber optic services, we’ve seen and handled just about every type of fiber splicing project for a wide range of clients.
+With 27 years of providing fiber optic services, we’ve seen and handled just about every type of fiber splicing project for a wide range of clients.

 What is Fusion Splicing in Fiber Optics?

 Splicing is a technique in which two fiber optic cables are joined together, end to end.
 Fiber splicing is often used over optical fiber connectors because fiber splicing is relatively permanent.

 There are two methods of fiber splicing: mechanical and fusion:

 - Mechanical Splicing involves aligning and joining two or more fibers together using connectors.
 Although quicker and easier to perform, mechanical splicing allows for more loss, so it is typically used for a temporary fix after a cable breaks.

 - Fusion Splicing permanently fuses or welds the fibers together using an electric arc or heat.
 This is the preferred and most common method of fiber splicing, with the lowest loss and strongest connection between the two or more fibers.

 One of the main methods of fiber optic splicing is called fusion splicing and is one of the most commonly used methods of fiber optic splicing.
 It is a method of connecting two pieces of optical fiber.
 The ends of the two pieces of fiber are put together in a particular way so that the light can travel through the fiber.
 The items needed for splicing include: